Toledo (Velas): History

 Since the 18th century and until the 20th century, the lands around Toledo were used to produce wheat and rye, to be exported to continental Portugal.
 Today, there are few cereal crops cultivated in this region, the exception is corn, used for human and animal consumption.
 Toledo is primarily a cattle and herding society, with most dairy and beef cattle free-ranging throughout the year.
 Milk from dairy cattle is sold by the local farmers to produce the renowned São Jorge Cheese, a symbol of the islands protected food culture.

 Under the supervision of José Pereira da Cunha da Silveira e Sousa, at that time president of the local government, the citizens of the Toledo constructed their first inter-communitarian house of worship, the Chapel of São José, the Império do Espírito Santo, cemetery and public fountain, in addition to a tunnel across Pico Alto (which they referred to as the Mina, or mine).
 The aim of this subterranean construction, completed in 1876, was to carry water from Fonte da Chã (in the south of the island), across Pico Alto, to the public fountain in the north of the island.
 The Mina de Água (Water Mine) as it was called, supported the population until the end of the 20th century, when water was finally piped in by the municipal government in Velas.

 Around 2006, the settlement included between 50-60 residents, that were primarily dedicated to agriculture and cattle-raising.
 This is in sharp contrast to the 18th century, when 300 inhabitants resided in Toledo.
-In was the 15–21 February 1964 Rosais earthquake that affected these numbers, resulting in many local residents abandoning their homes, emigrating to Canada, the United States or Brazil (at least 153 people remained following this event).
+It was the 15–21 February 1964 Rosais earthquake that affected these numbers, resulting in many local residents abandoning their homes, emigrating to Canada, the United States or Brazil (at least 153 people remained following this event).
 About 50% of the residences in Toledo were lost during the event, and forty years later there still remained temporary structures in the village to house many of the displaced, left by the U.S. Forces stationed at the Lajes Field.
 This also reduced the land under cultivation, the reduction in young residents and the exodus of large families from the community: Toledo has not recovered from this depopulation.